neondatabase/website/content/docs/conceptual-guides/branching.md

   - Project data size is limited to 10GB.
   - The Point in Time Reset (PITR) window is limited to 7 days of reasonable usage.
   - The compute node is limited to 1 vCPU and 256MB of RAM.
+- During the Neon Technical Preview, a Neon project is limited to three branches.
 - Branches are read-write.
 - An endpoint is created for each branch when the branch is created, which permits connecting to the branch as you would connect to any Neon project from a PostgreSQL client, an application, or the Neon API.